bwsw/cloudstack-ui/docs/source/CSUI-Images.rst

 Template/ISO Action Box
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By clicking "Actions" |actions icon| you can expand the list of actions for those templates/ISO that belong to your user only (corresponding to "My" type).
+By clicking "Actions" |actions icon| you can expand the list of actions for those templates/ISO that are in the account your user belongs to (corresponding to "My" type).
 The deleting action is available here.

 .. figure:: _static/Images_Temp_ActionBox1.png